Chelsea Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Chelsea Building Society’s changes.
-Notwithstanding that using this technology is not a prerequisite for Chelsea Building Society , demonstrating you can remain up to date with Chelsea Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Chelsea Building Society’s changes.
+Notwithstanding that using this technology is not a condition for being on the Chelsea Building Society panel, demonstrating you can stay up to date with Chelsea Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel status.

-The software creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in a PII saving.
+The software generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Chelsea Building Society

-Lenders often change their requirements.
+Lenders frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Chelsea Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes